-Surprisingly, this building was likely the first ever built here, since this patch of land previously served as the abbey’s cemetery.
+Surprisingly, this building was likely the first ever built here, since the land previously served for a long time as the abbey’s cemetery.

 (So if you hear wailing at night, it might be a tourist who forgot the address of their hotel, or it might be something else entirely.)